hiowenluke/sequelize-raw-query/README.md

 # Sequelize raw query

-Sequelize-raw-query executes raw sql statements, supports where, order, group and limit objects in sequelize (sequelize.query() does not).
+Sequelize-raw-query executes raw sql statements, supports where, order and limit objects in sequelize (sequelize.query() does not).
 Sequelize-raw-query provides templateData which is more friendly than replacements, the difference is:

 ```
 * Replacements